Back

 2. Wizard of Oz

-If you have an idea about how the core functions of your app should work but you don’t have the resources to automate them, you can try the Wizard of Oz MVP approach.
-In this type of the MVP, you create an illusion of a functioning product but the main functions are performed manually.
+If you have an idea about how the core functions of your app should work but don’t have the resources to automate them, you can try the Wizard of Oz MVP approach.
+In this type of MVP, you create an illusion of a functioning product but the main functions are performed manually.

 The fact that the actions are not automated is hidden from users, hence the name of the MVP – you operate from the shadows, like the Wizard of Oz.
 While you don’t have a fully functioning product, with this MVP you deliver a full experience to the users, which is why you can get valuable feedback from them.